 What are adaptogens?

 The simplest definition of an adaptogen is a non-toxic plant that helps the body balance out physical, chemical, and / or biological stressors.
+The Cleveland Clinic defines them as “plants and mushrooms that help your body respond to stress, anxiety, fatigue and overall wellbeing.”
 Basically, the adaptogen helps bring the body back into balance.
 An adaptogen might lower a hormone that is high, or raise the same hormone that is low, helping the body back into homeostasis.
 Adaptogens help our bodies withstand the stress of daily life, as well as any exceptional stressors that could otherwise reduce our health or quality of life.

 Adaptogens have been used for centuries in Chinese medicine and Ayurvedic medicine and are beginning to creep into Western culture as well.
 They’re not yet widely studied, but existing research suggests that they work via the hypothalamic-pituitary-adrenal (HPA) axis to regulate and mediate stress response.
 Their non-toxic nature and devout following by their proponents (including me!) are helping them reach a broader audience of people and making them more “mainstream.”

 Who benefits from adaptogens?

 Anyone who is under any form of stress (so, anyone) can potentially benefit from adaptogens!
 Whether you’re experiencing emotional stress, physical stress like allergies or overtraining, or chemical stress like hormonal imbalance, there is likely an adaptogen to help.
 That doesn’t mean I recommend buying and trying them willy-nilly, though.
 Just like any supplement, they’re unregulated by the FDA, meaning that it’s important to check out the quality of a particular supplement before trying it, and to know why you’re trying it before just tossing it into your pillbox without reason.

 Are adaptogens dangerous?